-Dr. Samir Elamrani leads the patents and innovation department at Wilson Sonsini Goodrich & Rosati and is a partner in the firm's San Diego office, where he advises biotechnology, pharmaceutical, and nanotechnology clients on all aspects of patent law and related business matters.
+Dr. Samir Elamrani leads the patents and innovations department at Wilson Sonsini Goodrich & Rosati and is a partner in the firm's San Diego office, where he advises biotechnology, pharmaceutical, and nanotechnology clients on all aspects of patent law and related business matters.

 Samir has substantial expertise in strategic IP counseling and global patent portfolio development and management.
 He provides outside patent counsel to a variety of clients, including start-up and established biotechnology corporations, multinational pharmaceutical corporations, and premier research universities.
 He has prepared numerous due diligence reports and counseled clients in matters relating to the transfer of intellectual property, including acquisition and licensing of patent rights.